fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 <a href="https://plex.tv" target="_blank" data-umami-event="home-server-plex-site">Plex</a> is a slick, feature packed media server and streaming player for self-hosted media.
 It also has some free movies and TV shows, and live TV channels.
 It's not open source, some features are behind a paid subscripton or lifetime pass, and the company hasn't always made good decisions for its users -- but it's still the best and most user friendly media player for me, my wife and two family members I have shared with.

-I have written blog posts about <a href="/blog/setting-up-plex-in-docker/" target="_blank" data-umami-event="home-server-plex-guide">how to self-host Plex as a Docker container</a> and <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="home-server-expose-plex-tailscale">how to use Tailscale and an Oracle free tier compute instance to securely expose Plex to other users</a>.
+I have written blog posts about [how to self-host Plex as a Docker container](/blog/setting-up-plex-in-docker/) and [how to use Tailscale and an Oracle free tier VM to share your Plex library to other users](/blog/expose-plex-tailscale-vps/).

 ```yaml
    plex: